dmytro-shershnev/reactick/README.md

 ## First task: move "acc-user-name.dust" and "acc-user-name.js" to react

-1) how resolve i18n ?

-2) how resolve if condition ?
+1) how resolve if condition ?

 some solution without {:else}